Silent Selves: The Space Between

 Mention a pile of leaves and most people think of garden chores—the seasonal ritual of raking the lawn.
 For me, however, that pile became the foundation for a new body of work: Silent Selves.

-The idea eventually took shape around the relationship between surface and interior—how one informs the other, and how neither truly exists alone.
+The idea for this series eventually took shape around the relationship between front and rear, surface and interior—how one informs the other, and how neither truly exists alone.
 It’s a reflection of the human spirit, which is rarely a single layer.
 We all navigate that sacred space where our public persona meets our private essence.

 The twelve-image work eventually found its own order in a series of triptychs.
 Each set of three images forms a study of a single idea.